what to do if wegovy leaked out of injection site

 4. Monitor for side effects: After the injection, keep an eye on the site for the next few days.
 If you notice excessive pain, redness, swelling, or other unusual effects similar to when you touch something hot and instantly feel a stinging sensation, consult your healthcare provider.

 5. Do not re-inject: Unless your healthcare provider instructs you to do so, do not administer another dose of the medication.
 It would be like doubling the salt in a recipe - it's likely to upset the balance rather than improve the final product.
+If you think a significant portion leaked, follow the missed-dose instructions or call your HCP.

 6. Document the event: Just like jotting down notes on how your dish turned out, you should make a note of the injection leak, including the amount of leakage, any side effects, and the date and time of the event.